-The internet has proven to be a necessity for socio-economic development in both developing and developed countries.
-Broadband (or, high-speed) internet access is a powerful tool not only for delivering essential services such as education and healthcare but also offering increased opportunities for women empowerment and environmental sustainability, and contributing to enhanced transparency and accountability of government.
+The internet is a necessity for socio-economic development in both developing and developed countries.2 Broadband (or, high-speed) internet access is a powerful tool not only for delivering essential services such as education and healthcare but also offering increased opportunities for women empowerment and environmental sustainability and contributing to enhanced transparency and accountability of government.3

-The COVID-19 pandemic has only highlighted the need for meaningful universal connectivity, i.e. among other things, internet access should be "available, accessible, relevant, and affordable" across the world.
-The pandemic has made it clear to the policy-makers and communication regulators that inclusion must be a top priority if the Internet is not to become an amplifier of inequality.
+The COVID-19 pandemic has only underscored the need for meaningful universal connectivity4, i.e. among other things, internet access should be "available, accessible, relevant, and affordable" across the world.
+The pandemic has made it clear to the policymakers and communication regulators that inclusion must be prioritized above everything else if the Internet is not to become an amplifier of inequality.
 Communication technology is a natural amplifier of human activity.
 Those with affordable access to communication move forward while those without are quite literally invisible to the connected.
 The inescapable conclusion is that inclusiveness, making sure everyone has affordable access to broadband, must be a policy priority.

-We hope this joint submission encourages the TRAI to consider "use-it-or-share-it" provisions in the upcoming IMT 5G auctions and spectrum management in general.
-In particular, our objective is to assist TRAI to formulate a strategy that ensures that spectrum will be available to serve the connectivity needs of rural/remote populations.
+Our comments in this submission relate specifically to Chapter 3 in the consultation on the Sharing and Leasing of Spectrum.
+We hope this joint submission encourages TRAI to consider implementing "use-it-or-share-it" provisions within its spectrum sharing and leasing strategies.
+Our objective is to assist TRAI to formulate a strategy that ensures that spectrum will be available to serve the connectivity needs of rural/remote populations.
 We believe that including these provisions can have a positive impact to increase digital inclusion in India.